An Afternoon of Laughter, Learning, and Support at MABC’s Afternoon Tea

 And between the laughter, there was real inspiration.

-MABC Chair Abi Pointing and Vice Chair Elaine Kinsella spoke passionately about the charity’s mission and the impact of our patient grant scheme, which helps families with urgent needs — from fixing leaking roofs and broken boilers to covering food bills, transport and more.
-Future ambitions for the charity were also announced, as we are looking into the possibility of funding research development grants to enable researchers from local universities to test a range of blood cancer hypotheses.
+MABC Chair Abi Pointing and Vice Chair Elaine Kinsella spoke passionately about the charity’s mission and the impact of our patient grant scheme, which helps families with urgent needs — from fixing leaking roofs and broken boilers to covering food bills, transport and much more.
+Future ambitions for the charity were also announced, as we are looking into the possibility of funding research development grants to enable researchers from other local universities to test a range of blood cancer hypotheses.

 Together, the event reflected everything MABC stands for: community, compassion, and commitment to better care for blood cancer patients.